JuliaLang/julia/doc/manual/methods.rst

       f(!Matched::Float64, ::Float64)

     julia> f(2.0, "3.0")
-    ERROR: MethodError: `f` has no method matching f(::Float64, ::ASCIIString) Closest candidates are:
+    ERROR: MethodError: `f` has no method matching f(::Float64, ::String) Closest candidates are:
       f(::Float64, !Matched::Float64)

     julia> f("2.0", "3.0")
-    ERROR: MethodError: `f` has no method matching f(::ASCIIString, ::ASCIIString)
+    ERROR: MethodError: `f` has no method matching f(::String, ::String)

 As you can see, the arguments must be precisely of type :obj:`Float64`.
 Other numeric types, such as integers or 32-bit floating-point values,